herminaov/cleonea.github.com/_posts/2010-07-01-meetings-and-greetings.markdown

 title: Meetings and greetings
 ---

- When we got back Deirdre was leaving with an empty basket.
+ When we got back Deirdre was leaving carrying an empty basket.
 She seemed to be off a longer time, which was weird, but I was too confused to give it much thought.
-Not Gwendal was so indulgent.
-He didn’t speak, but the face he pulled was enough for Deirdre to answer cheerfully.
+Gwendal didn’t speak either, but the face he pulled was enough for Deirdre to answer cheerfully.

 ‘Dear my!
 Gwendal, why are you so surprised?
 A beautiful place like this can provide much more than privacy.
 Today it is not upon me to play the host.’

 This was just the wake up call I needed.
-I went inside to put on some of the drinkable teas.
+I went inside to put on some of the teas I almost liked.
 He came after me.
 ‘Are you nervous?
 You shouldn’t be.
 They are tolerable, once you get to know them.’

 ‘I suppose so.’ but I wasn’t really listening to him.